Viktor Patsayev

 After a normal re-entry, the capsule was opened and the crew was found dead.
 It was discovered that a valve had opened just prior to leaving orbit that had allowed the capsule's atmosphere to vent away into space, suffocating the crew.
 One of Patsayev's hands was found to be bruised, and he may have been trying to shut the valve manually at the time he lost consciousness.

-Patsayev's ashes were interned in the Kremlin Wall on Red Square in Moscow.
+Patsayev's ashes were interred in the Kremlin Wall on Red Square in Moscow.
 He was posthumously awarded the title of Hero of the Soviet Union, the Order of Lenin and the title of Pilot-Cosmonaut of the USSR.
 The lunar crater Patsaev and the minor planet 1791 Patsayev are named for him.